-• Collaborating with another, without authorization, when preparing an assignment If you have any questions regarding academic dishonesty, ask.
+• Collaborating with another, without authorization, when preparing an assignment

+If you have any questions regarding academic dishonesty, ask.
 Otherwise, I will assume that you have full knowledge of the academic dishonesty policy and agree to the conditions as set forth in this syllabus.

-Students should also reference the following link for more detailed information.
+Students should also reference the following link Criminal Justice web site for more information.